MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 2. Under **Third-party apps**, turn off or turn on these settings to control access to third-party apps:

     - **Allow third-party apps**: This controls whether users can use third-party apps.
 If you turn off this setting, your users won't be able to install or use any third-party apps.
-In a Microsoft 365 Government - GCCH and DoD deployment of Teams, this setting is off by default.
+In a Microsoft 365 Government Community Cloud (GCC) deployment of Teams, this setting is off by default.
     - **Allow any new third-party apps published to the store by default**: This controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.

-3. Under **Blocked apps**, add the apps you want to block across your organization.
-In a Microsoft 365 Government - GCCH and DoD deployment of Teams, all third-party apps are added to this list by default.
+3. **Blocked apps**: In a Microsoft 365 Government Community Cloud (GCC) deployment of Teams, all third-party apps are added to this list by default.
 For any third-party app you want to allow in your organization, remove the app from this blocked apps list.
 When you block an app org-wide, the app is automatically blocked for all your users, regardless of whether it's allowed in any app permission policies
 4. Click **Save** for org-wide app settings to take effect.

 As mentioned earlier, to allow third-party apps, you can either edit and use the global (Org-wide default) policy or create and assign custom policies.